 Then Add Cheese

-It you're sticking with a traditional Italian theme, select some of Italy's world renowned cheeses—Parmigiano Reggiano, Asiago, Provolone, Aged Gorgonzola, or Fresh Mozzarella.
+Choose cheeses for diversity of flavor and texture.
+A good mix is three to five cheeses, at least one from each of the following categories: hard (Manchego, Parmigiano-Reggiano); soft (Brie, Chevre), Blue (Gorgonzola, Roquefort); aand Aged (Cheddar and Gouda).
 If you’re not sure, your Hy-Vee cheesemonger will be able to guide you through the selection process (and offer tasty samples).
 Or you can sort through different cheese families by exploring our Cheese Guide.
 Also, check out the Best Picks for a Cheese Board.

 The Grand Garnish